Watch The M's 'PLAY BALL' in Arizona | The New WARM 106.9

 If you’ve never taken in some Spring Training Cactus League action, and you are craving sunshine…this is the ticket.

 Our Seattle Mariners Spring Training Camp is in Peoria, AZ and the most awesome and intimate way to take in some Vitamin D AND sit so close to the game that you feel like you’re a part of it.
 Seriously.
-I spent a few years in AZ and my Seattle friends FLOCKED to my place to take in some early Mariner action as that first Spring Training game against the PADRES is Feb.
-23rd.
+I spent a few years in AZ and my Seattle friends FLOCKED to my place to take in some early Mariner action as that first Spring Training game against the A’s is on Feb.
+21.

 So, let’s get you started with your trip (HERE).